Nuclear/PET Board of Directors & Sponsoring Organizations - IAC

 American Association of Physicists in Medicine (AAPM)

 Jennifer R. Stickel, PhD serves on the IAC Nuclear/PET Board of Directors as a representative of the American Association of Physicists in Medicine (AAPM).
-Ms. Stickel is currently a medical physicist for the Colorado Associates in Medical Physics in Colorado Springs, Colo.
+Ms. Stickel is currently VP - Diagnostic and Nuclear Medicine Physics for the Colorado Associates in Medical Physics in Colorado Springs, Colo, and is also the nuclear medicine trustee for the ABR.
 She earned her BS in Biomedical Engineering from Boston University in 2001, prior to obtaining her PhD in the field from the University of California in 2006.
 In addition to AAPM, she is also a member of the Society of Nuclear Medicine (SNM) and the American College of Radiology (ACR).
 She lives with her husband and two kids in the foothills of the Rocky Mountains.

 American College of Nuclear Medicine (ACNM)